We are open for UPick!

 - Yoinashi (September)

-European pears are properly enjoyed to their rich and rewarding fullest when they are ripened by a few simple but important steps.
+European pears are best enjoyed when ripened by a few simple but important steps.
 They do not ripen well on the tree so please be ready to ‘prepare’ your pears!

 A properly ripened European pear is worth it!
 Enjoy!